 The specialists should be allowed to do what they are good at, it will make them better equipped to focus on their job and do it well.
 Should they need map coordinates, transport or emergency medical help, they know who to call, rather than having to patch themselves up while shooting with one hand and maneuvering the fighter jet with the other.

 As a project manager, or a good manager in general, it is important to have some insight and understanding of all the roles and how they affect a common goal, whether it is to win the war or complete the project sucessfully.
 One must be careful not to end up giving individuals too many roles, then one is suddenly no longer dependent on the role, but the person behind.
 A role can be filled by several, an individual is unique and far more difficult to replace at short notice.

 Not all organizations have enough employees to be able to have very specific roles, but it is important to have an plan from the get go on how to handle it when it happens.
-Throughout my career, I have been part of companies where we started out with very few employees, but over time have grown into relatively large organizations.
-And the common denominator for these has been that you get used to “well, it always works out”.
+Throughout my career, I have been involved with companies that started out with very few employees, but over time have grown into relatively large organizations.
+And the common denominator of these has been that its easy to get used to “it always works out, so why shouldn’t it this time aswell?”.
 You become dependent on good employees giving a little extra for things to work out.
 You become dependent on people who fill several roles, not the roles themselves.

 Over time, this will have several consequences.
 One of these is that you wear out the employees, not only because they are overworked by, among other things, doing work that they may not have originally been hired to do, but it also forces the employees to take shortcuts and leave out things thats not necessary to complete the task.
 For example, things like doing documentation of what is being produced or following the GDPR or other legal guidelines properly.